stackgl/gl-geometry/README.md

     ]
   }
   ```

 You can specify `opt.size` for the vertex size, defaults to 3.

-Attribute value can be updated by calling `attr` again with the same `name`:
+You can update attribute values by calling `attr` again with the same `name`:

-* By default the whole content of the associated `gl-buffer` is replaced by `data`;
+* By default the entire contents of the associated `gl-buffer` are replaced by
-the buffer will be resized accordingly.
+`data`; the buffer will be resized accordingly.

-* Alternatively, only part of the buffer content can be updated.
-To do so,
+* Alternatively, you can pass `opt.offset` to copy `data` into the current
-set `opt.offset` (in bytes) to specify at which offset `data` will be
+buffer at a specific offset (in bytes).
+In this case, the buffer cannot be
-copied.
-In this case, the buffer cannot be resized.
+resized.

 ### geom.faces(values[, opt]) ###